Menotdan/OSdev-tutorial/tools/chapter.md

 You can learn more about these options [here](https://github.com/qloader2/qloader2/blob/master/CONFIG.md), and [here](https://github.com/qloader2/qloader2/blob/master/README.md).

-Then once you have the `qloader2.cfg` on the disk, you can simply run the `qloader2-install` script, which should be simple enough to use.
+Then once you have the `qloader2.cfg` and have cleaned up the mountpoint and loopback-dev files, you can simply run the `qloader2-install` script, which should be simple enough to use.

 `./qloader2-install <qloader2 binary path> <device / image to install to>`

+So just install the `qloader2.bin` to the `OS_Image.img` and you should be ready to boot, though there isn't a kernel yet, so we will have to make oen.

 Now to run the kernel with QEMU and KVM you can do something like this:
 ```